OneGov/onegov-cloud/src/onegov.ballot/README.rst

 Onegov Ballot
 =============

-OneGov ballot results for cantons in Switzerland.
+Models ballot results for OneGov.

 Run the Tests
 -------------